 Aim and objectives

-Grants from the Talent Scheme enable scientists to conduct research of their own choice.
+Grants from the NWO Talent Programme enable scientists to conduct research of their own choice.
 This gives innovative research a boost and facilitates career progression at scientific research institutes.

 Vidi is aimed at researchers who have already conducted several years of research following their PhD.
 In this, they have demonstrated their ability to generate innovative ideas and to successfully and independently develop these.
 They may develop their own innovative line of research and appoint one or two researches for this themselves.
 The maximum grant is 800,000 euros.